 - 17. Environmental Impact: Copy of the environmental impact analysis shall be submitted. - 18.
 Soil Chemical Analysis: A chemical analysis and borings including a Cation Exchange Capacity (CEC) of the soil involved in the project must be completed as recommended by the Township engineer. - 19.
 Complaint Resolution Protocol: Copy of complaint resolution protocol shall be submitted. - 20.
 Decommissioning Plan: Copy of the decommissioning plan shall be submitted. - 21.
-Emergency Action Plan: Copy of the emergency action plan shall be submitted. for review by the Township, Howell Fire Department, and the Livingston County Emergency Management Director.
-21. - 22.
+Emergency Action Plan: Copy of the emergency action plan shall be submitted for review by the Township, Howell Fire Department, and the Livingston County Emergency Management Director. - 22.
 Indemnification: An attestation that the applicant, owner, operator, and property owners will indemnify and hold the Township harmless from any costs or liability arising from the approval, installation, construction, maintenance, use, repair, or removal of the Utility-Scale Wind Energy Conversion Facility, which is subject to the Township's review and approval, shall be submitted. - 23.
 Right-to-Enter: Submission of an application for a Utility-Scale Wind Energy Conversion Facility grants the Township and its agents the right to enter the facility and any participating property for inspection of the Utility-Scale Wind Energy Conversion Facility at any reasonable time.
 The Township may hire a consultant to assist with any such inspections at a reasonable cost to be charged to the operator. - 24.
-Additional Information: Any additional information, studies, or documentation requested by the Township or its agents that are deemed necessary to determine compliance with this Ordinance and other applicable laws and regulations. - K.I.
-Utility-Scale Wind Energy Conversion Facilities under PA 233: On or after November 29, 2024, once PA 233 of 2023 is in effect, the following provisions apply to Utility-Scale Wind Energy Conversion Facilities with a nameplate capacity of at least one hundred (100) megawatts.
+Additional Information: Any additional information, studies, or documentation requested by the Township or its agents that are deemed necessary to determine compliance with this Ordinance and other applicable laws and regulations. - I. Utility-Scale Wind Energy Conversion Facilities under PA 233: On or after November 29, 2024, once PA 233 of 2023 is in effect, the following provisions apply to Utility-Scale Wind Energy Conversion Facilities with a nameplate capacity of at least one hundred (100) megawatts.
 These provisions below shall control to the extent that they conflict with the other provisions of §17.37 to Utility-Scale Wind Energy Conversion Facilities.
 This subsection does not apply if PA 233 of 2023 is repealed, enjoined, or otherwise not in effect.
-All provisions in §17.37 Utility-Scale Wind Energy Conversion Facilities that do not conflict with this subsection remain in full force and effect.

-1. Setbacks: Utility-Scale Wind Energy Conversion Facilities must comply with the minimum setback requirements in the table below, with setback distances measured from the center of the base of the wind tower: e nearest edge of the perimeter fencing of the facility.
+This subsection does not apply to Utility-Scale Wind Energy Conversion Facilities with a nameplate capacity of less than 100 megawatts.
+All provisions in §17.37 Utility-Scale Wind Energy Conversion Facilities that do not conflict with this subsection remain in full force and effect. - 1.
+Setbacks: Utility-Scale Wind Energy Conversion Facilities must comply with the minimum setback requirements in the table below, with setback distances measured from the center of the base of the wind tower: